Ottawa Hills, Ohio: History

 John North Willys turned to the E. H. Close Realty Company for the development of Ottawa Hills.

 The E. H. Close Realty Company had developed more than 1,000 acre of land in Toledo and the surrounding area.
 Planners, engineers, and architects with national reputations were involved in the layout and design of the Village.
 They were also established various restrictive covenants to assure proper quality development and construction of homes.

 Several annexations have substantially changed the shape of the village from the original 1,200 acre.
 Much of the early development of the village conforms to the original plans that date back to 1915.
 The portion of the village adjacent to Secor Road and south of Bancroft Street, Plat 1, is very similar in layout and design to the original plans.
 Many of the oldest homes are located in Plat 1.
 E. H. Close himself lived in this plat in one of the first homes built in the Village.

+The Ottawa Hills school district ranked first in the state in student performance for the 2007–2008 school year.